gooooloo/reversi-alpha-zero/readme.md

 ### On 2nd GPU Machine
 Let's say you have 8 CPU cores on this machine, then you can run 4(=8/2) evaluation games in parallel.
 So run below command.
 It is for evaluator module.
-This command will consume all GPU resource.
-It loads last candidate model and current model, play between them, and replace current model if candidate if the latter wins.
+This command will consume all GPU resources.
+It loads latest candidate model and current model, play between them, and replace current model with candidate if the latter wins.

 ```bash
 python3.6 -m src.reversi_zero.run eval --env reversi --fs-url http://192.168.1.8:5678 --n-workers 4